padogrid/bundle-hazelcast-5-cluster-wan-app-grafana/README_HEADER.md

 This bundle demonstrates Grafana capabilities of monitoring four (4) Hazelcast clusters.
+It includes two (2) independent clusters and two (2) bi-directional WAN clusters along with a workflow simulator.